Services

 Hybrid OA

 Hybrid OA refers to a publishing model where subscription-based journals offer authors the option to make individual articles freely accessible by paying an Article Processing Charge (APC).
 This model allows authors to choose between traditional subscription-based publishing and open access for their articles.
-While the journal continues to charge subscription fees for access to other content, the open access articles are available to everyone without any cost.
+While the journal continues to charge subscription fees for access to other content, the open-access articles are available to everyone with no cost.

 Open Access Transformative Agreements

-In order to support the publish of research works by academic staff, CPCE Library works closely with publishers and signed trasformative agreements for APC waiver.
-The following publisher has signed this agreement with CPCE Library.
+In order to support the publication of research works by academic staff, the CPCE Library works closely with publishers and has signed transformative agreements for APC waivers.
+The following publisher has signed this agreement with the CPCE Library.

 |